rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 ```

 This also means that they typically don't run in PR CI jobs,
-though they do run in the full set of CI jobs used for merging.
+though they do run as part of the full set of CI jobs used for merging.

 The tests in [`tests/run-coverage-rustdoc`] also run instrumented doctests and
 include them in the coverage report.
 This avoids having to build rustdoc when